Khady/modern-ocaml/README.md

 license.
 Feel free to use this template for your projects and pick the license you prefer.
 It is also totally fine to use it for a closed source project.

+If you need help selecting a license, the Free Software Foundation provides a [short guide]( https://www.gnu.org/licenses/license-recommendations.html) for picking a license.